 Windows, external doors and joinery

 Repair category 1

-Notes No significant defects were apparent.
+Notes We note that windows and doors have been replaced with modern alternatives.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.

-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.